edaehn/bitsgalore.github.io/_posts/2021-02-09-four-android-emulators-two-apps.md

 - [Anbox](https://github.com/anbox/anbox) is "a container-based approach to boot a full Android system on a regular GNU/Linux system like Ubuntu".
 - [Shashlik](http://www.shashlik.io/) is another project for running Android apps on Linux.

 It's worth pointing out that most of these solutions aren't really "emulators" in a strict sense.
 Android-x86 is an operating system can be run inside a virtual machine (without the need for real hardware emulation) on x86-based platforms.
 Android Emulator can do full [ARM hardware](https://en.wikipedia.org/wiki/ARM_architecture) emulation, but is usually run with x86 system images.
 Anbox is not an emulator at all, but rather a [compatibility layer](https://en.wikipedia.org/wiki/Compatibility_layer), similar to how [WINE](https://www.winehq.org/) allows one to run Windows applications on Unix-like operating systems.
-Shashlik uses a hybrid approach, by pairing a stripped-down Android base that is run within a modified version of QEMU with graphics rendering on the host machine.
+Shashlik uses a hybrid approach, by pairing a stripped-down Android base that is run within a modified version of QEMU with graphics rendering on the host machine[^14].
 For the sake of simplicity, I will refer use the term "emulation" for all of the above in this post.

 ## Test setup